TheMulittle/Weird-Transaction-System/README.md

 - Dockerize database
 - Dockerize application as a whole
+- Refactor integration testing to be more smart, currently it seeds the database before the test and it is rather confusing how to use those users.
+How's that done in open souce repositories?
 - Use Wiremock for mocking external services
 - Add this to github pipeline
 - Create an AWS demo environment